RevenueCat/purchases-unity/RevenueCatUI/README.md

 ## Architecture

-### Native Implementation (optional)
+### Native Implementation (reference only)
-This package ships with stubs only.
-To enable native UI later:
+Minimal native code is provided as a reference scaffold:
-- Add your Android/iOS plugin code under `Plugins/` and platform presenters under `Runtime/Platforms/`.
+- Android class: `com.revenuecat.unity.RevenueCatUI`
-- Define `REVENUECAT_UI_NATIVE` in Scripting Define Symbols so the factory uses native presenters.
+- iOS functions: `rcui_presentPaywall`, `rcui_presentPaywallIfNeeded`, `rcui_presentCustomerCenter`, `rcui_isSupported`

-- Provide dependency specs (EDM4U) in `Plugins/Editor/` when you add native code.
+If/when you add real native UI, update the platform presenters in `RevenueCatUI/Runtime/Platforms/{Android,iOS}` to select your implementations.

 ### Platform Abstraction
 - Factory pattern with `IPaywallPresenter` and `ICustomerCenterPresenter`